 There is a lot of very helpful information on directing road races out on the web.
 Follow some of these links to learn more.

 Our ChronoTrack/Athlinks partners have an excellent blog where they frequently post articles to help race directors.
 Subjects range from race directing itself, to planning a race, event marketing, and sponsorship.

-Runner’s World also is home to Boston Marathon race director Dave McGillivray’s “Ask The Race Director” blog.
+Runner’s World is home to Boston Marathon race director Dave McGillivray’s “Ask The Race Director” blog.
 Here Dave answers common questions that race directors and runners have about some of the more confusing or controversial aspects of the road race scene.
 Well worth reading all of them.

 Road Race Management.
 A look at race directing from the professional management side, although they do offer publications and forums to assist the beginning race director.